-- How much do people normally spend monthly on your platform?
+- How much do people normally spend on your platform each month?

 - Is your pricing model monthly, yearly, or via add-ons?

-By finding the right set of criteria that signals a partner can contribute, Gina was able to prioritize webinar partners and pick which ones to invest their time in.
+By identifying the right criteria to determine a partner’s contribution, Gina was able to prioritize webinar partners and decide who deserved their time.

 “The biggest challenge in doing so many webinars is we had a bottleneck of registrants.” – Gina Tirelli Ellison

 Gina’s webinar strategy worked almost too well.
-They had almost 3 webinars every month, which meant they were sending out multiple emails in addition to their existing nurture campaigns.
+Her company had nearly three webinars every month, which meant they were sending out multiple emails in addition to their existing nurture campaigns.

-Getting leads from awareness to consideration took 5 emails over the span of a month.
-However, during that month, leads got more than just 5 emails.
-They were getting all of the webinar invites, as well, which was interrupting their conversion plan.
+It took five emails over the span of a month to move leads from awareness to the consideration stage.
+However, during that month, leads received more than those five emails: they were sent all the webinar invites as well, which interrupted the company’s conversion plan.

-Gina looked at how many emails they were sending, and how it was affecting their nurture and conversion rates.
+Gina analyzed how many emails went out, and how it affected their nurture and conversion rates.
 Webinars drove approximately 5% of new business, which was a good return considering they’re free to host and join.
-However, they still cost time and attention from their email list, so Gina switched strategy from mass production to a focus on quality and optimizing their nurture funnels.
+However, they still cost time from their email list, so Gina switched strategies from mass production to a focus on quality and optimizing their nurture funnels.

 “Webinars are all about organization, getting information over to your partners, and good communication.” – Gina Tirelli Ellison

 When it comes to co-hosting eCommerce webinars, it’s all about how well you coordinate with your partners.
-Gina has separate partner registration pages, scores webinar leads on a matrix, and uses an Asana template she pre-loaded with all her reminders and tasks.
-She clones the card for every new webinar and goes down her list to make sure nothing falls through the cracks.
+Gina keeps separate partner registration pages, scores webinar leads on a matrix, and maintains an Asana template she preloaded with all her reminders and tasks.
+She clones the card for each new webinar and runs through her list to make sure nothing falls through the cracks.

 Tracking registration sources

-To keep attribution accurate and avoid UTM links being overwritten, Gina creates different registration pages for every webinar partner.
-She uses HubSpot forms and a Zapier integration to track and tag registrants and ensure they’re signed up in the webinar platform.
+Gina creates different registration pages for every webinar partner to keep accurate attribution and avoid UTM links being overwritten.
+She utilizes HubSpot forms and a Zapier integration to track and tag registrants and ensure they’re signed up in the webinar platform.

-On top of the individual registration pages, Gina provides different UTM codes for each partner to see how their promotions performed on different channels, such as social media or a newsletter.
-The data she got back provided insights on which channels and partners perform better.
+On top of the individual registration pages, Gina provides each partner with unique UTM codes to see how their promotions perform on different channels, such as social media or a newsletter.
+The data also reveals which partners are more successful.
 For example, LinkedIn performs better than Twitter for webinars, and 3PL partners drove more engaged registrants than MarTech.

-Internally, she created different property labels for every webinar in HubSpot:
+Internally, she designates property labels for every webinar in HubSpot:

-- Registration history, which would be appended on their contact profile
+- Registration history — This would be appended on their contact profile.

-- First webinar touchpoint, which is the first webinar they attended
+- First webinar touchpoint — The first webinar they attended.

-- Last webinar touchpoint, which would be updated and replaced upon registration for a new webinar
+- Last webinar touchpoint — This would be updated and replaced upon registration for a new webinar.

-Beyond those properties, Gina would dig through additional layers of data and look at what someone was just signing up for, versus what they were interested in, whether they filled out a poll, how many questions they asked, and whether they asked a question beforehand.
+Beyond those properties, Gina digs through additional layers of data and looks at what someone signed up for versus what they were interested in, whether they filled out a poll, how many questions they asked, and if they asked a question beforehand.

-Tip: Look at the questions your webinar registrants submit and the questions that your attendees ask live to get ideas for your next webinar topics.
+Tip: Look at the questions your webinar registrants submit and those your attendees ask live to get ideas for future webinar topics.

 Registration page setup

-Although their webinar tool provided registration pages, Gina found more value in going through HubSpot to get registrants.
-Gina created landing pages and used HubSpot forms to capture registrants, and then used Zapier to send those registrants into their webinar system.
+Although their webinar tool provided registration pages, Gina found more value in going through HubSpot to obtain registrants.
+She created landing pages and captured registrants with Hubspot forms, then moved those registrants into their webinar system with Zapier.

 “You get more on-site user data by keeping them on your page.
 They can navigate to your blog, or look around your website, instead of sending them to a different site without knowing whether they’ll come back.” – Gina Tirelli Ellison

-- The HubSpot form tags their contact properties with the relevant information, or creates a new contact if they don’t exist
+- The HubSpot form tags their contact properties with the relevant information, or creates a new contact if one doesn’t exist.

-- If registration history is unknown, set the webinar as the first webinar touchpoint
+- If registration history is unknown, tag the webinar as the first webinar touchpoint.

-This was smart because it made for more reliable tracking by keeping everything in HubSpot, and they kept users on your website, instead of sending them to a different domain.
+Managing everything in HubSpot increased tracking data reliability and kept users on their website, instead of sending them to a different domain.

 Scoring webinar leads

-In addition to the registration workflow above, Gina also has a lead grading process for webinars.
+In addition to the above registration workflow, Gina also has a lead grading process for webinars.
 Everyone who registers for a webinar is automatically added to a list.
-If they are a new lead, and not an existing customer, they get sent (via Slack) to a virtual assistant (VA).
-That VA will then score the registrant using a lead grading matrix based on ICP, and add them to a nurture flow based on their score.
-Depending on what score the registrant gets, they’ll get a set of follow-up emails that eventually lead to a salesperson.
+If they’re a new lead, they’re sent (via Slack) to a virtual assistant (VA).
+That VA then scores the registrant using a lead grading matrix based on ICP and adds them to a nurture flow based on their score.
+Depending on the score the registrant earns, they receive a set of follow-up emails that eventually lead to a salesperson.

-Some of the things to look at when you’re scoring leads can include:
+Some aspects to consider when scoring leads include:

-- Whether the registrant used a business email
+- If the registrant used a business email

 - If they’re a multi-channel seller